RIDAGOP-IDS-Toolkit/ridagop-ids-toolkit-docs/docs/examples.md

 which allows to store and access data usage application and email for making the request communication.
 Therefor the data-managers do not need to register nor enter the dataverse instance.

-While the process can do the, it is more for demonstration purposes of the toolkit, and would need to be extended to meet the requirements of specific use cases.
+While the process is functional, it is more for demonstration purposes of the toolkit, and would need to be extended to meet the requirements of real use cases.
 The two processes make use of the toolkit feature to create the user interface for the process.
 The generation of user interfaces is intended for rapid testing and prototyping of processes.